 The casually dressed artist leans out from a window around which is twined a grape vine.
-He has a glass of wine on the window-ledge and holds in his right hand a very small duct flute, probably a bird flageolet, given the bird perched on the vine, but a piccolo recorder (garklein flutlein) remains a possibility, a rare occurrence in the world of musical iconography.
+He has a glass of wine on the window-ledge and holds in his right hand a very small duct flute, probably a bird flageolet, given the bird perched on the vine, but a piccolo recorder (garklein flutlein) remains a possibility; either of rare occurrence in the world of musical iconography.
 The beak and window/labium are perfectly depicted, and two finger holes are visible towards the foot of the instrument.

 Giuseppe / Jožef Tominc was an Italian-Slovene artist from the Austrian Littoral who worked mostly in the cultural milieu of the upper bourgeoisie in the Austrian Illyrian Kingdom.
 He was one of the most prominent portraitists of the Biedermeier period.
+He was born Gorizia (1790) and died in Gradišce, near Prvacina (1866).